ti-uni-bielefeld/logisim-evolution-basys3/README.md

 ![Example Setup](example_setup/images/setup.jpg)

 ## Features
+- FPGA support for Keyboard and Video components (see [Keyboard and Video components](#fpga-support-for-the-keyboard-and-video-components))
+- [User Manual](user_manual/USER_MANUAL.md) with instructions on how to synthesize and download circuits to the Basys3 FPGA board
 - Installer for Java, Vivado and Logisim Evolution into a directory of your choice
-- Script to start Logisim Evolution
-- [User Manual](user_manual/USER_MANUAL.md) with instructions on how to synthesize and download circuits to the Basys3 FPGA board
+- Instructions for an exemplary setup of the Basys3 board with a display and a keyboard (see [Example Setup](#example-setup))
-- Additional patches onto Logisim Evolution 3.9.0 to make it easier to synthesize and download circuits to the Basys3 FPGA board.
+- Additional patches onto Logisim Evolution 3.9.0 for easier to synthesizing and downloading of circuits to the Basys3 FPGA board.
 These patches include:
-    - FPGA support for Keyboard and Video components (see [Keyboard and Video components](#fpga-support-for-the-keyboard-and-video-components))
     - Timer component (see [Timer component](user_manual/USER_MANUAL.md#timer-component))
     - Only show Basys3 board in FPGA menu
+    - Automatically set Vivado tool path
     - Fix for asynchronous RAM
-    - Automatically set Vivado tool path
-- Instructions for an exemplary setup of the Basys3 board with a display and a keyboard (see [Example Setup](#example-setup))

 ## Example Setup